jonahaag/MOB-SLAM/docs/README.md

 Please see the issues section of the GitHub repository for existing issues and bugs that have not be fully resolved yet.
 A major bottleneck of the RSE infrastructure is the lack of proper testing, poor error handling, especially between MATLAB and Python, and missing automation regarding CI/GitHub workflows.
+Furthermore, checking data types of user inputs, e.g. when using the settings dialog, is an obvious area for potential improvement.